 The common life-span of many home air conditioning systems is eight to ten years, which will help homeowners determine the cost benefit of either paying the increasing price for R22 to repair older equipment, versus upgrading.
 Further benefits to upgrading include the opportunity to take advantage of energy rebates being offered and upgrading your home’s energy-efficiency.
 New systems will also have longer warranty periods, calmer operation, and the peace of mind of a more ozone-friendly refrigerant, not to mention greater home comfort through more advanced technology.

-To ask about your repair or replacement alternatives, call Komfort Air today at 704-705-8135 today.
+To ask about your repair or replacement alternatives, call Komfort Air Service Experts today at 704-705-8135 today.